MdSafeerAnfalC/BIG-DATA-ANALYSIS/README.md

 *MENTOR*: NEELA SANTOSH

-*DESCRIPTION*:
-  Project Description: Big Data Analysis on Covid-19 using Dask and Pandas
+*DESCRIPTION*:Project Description: Big Data Analysis on Covid-19 using Dask and Pandas

 The project demonstrates the use of Python libraries to analyze large-scale Covid-19 data efficiently.
 The primary focus is on big data processing using the Dask library, supported by Pandas for data handling and exporting results, while the OS library manages file storage.
 Together, these libraries create a workflow that can handle massive datasets, clean and preprocess the data, and extract meaningful insights.